toygurkutlu/navigation.view/README.md

 Represents the hexadecimal representation of the background color for the title.

 * `String selectedForeground`<br>
 Represents the hexadecimal representation of the title's selected item foreground color.
-This color is used to highlight the title by changing its foreground when the mouse hovers over its area.
-This foreground color is used to indicate which item is selected when a user clicks it.
+This foreground color is used to indicate which title is selected when a user clicks it.

 * `String selectedBackground`<br>
 Represents the hexadecimal representation of the title's selected item background color.
-This background color is used to indicate which item is selected when a user clicks it.
+This background color is used to indicate which title is selected when a user clicks it.
 Note that if subtitles present, the Title's background color will only change if a subtitle is selected.

 * `String hoverForeground`<br>
 Represents the hexadecimal representation of the title's hover foreground color.
+This color is used to highlight the title by changing its foreground when the mouse hovers over its area.

 * `String hoverBackground`<br>
 Represents the hexadecimal representation of the title's hover background color.
 This color is used to highlight the title by changing its background when the mouse hovers over its area.